colleenkhm/horiseon/README.md

 # Horiseon

 ## Purpose
-A website that offers business development services.
+A website that showcases Horiseon's business development services to potential clients.

 ## Built With
 * HTML